MikihinaSann/epicfight/CONTRIBUTING.md

 ```

 The first example mixes the trigger condition with the action logic, making it harder for other mods to inject or extend
-behavior (even if they shouldn’t, they should still have the option).
+behavior (even if they shouldn't, they should still have the option).
 It also complicates adding new features, fixing bugs, porting to new versions, maintaining the code, and keeping it
 readable.